-Costs will vary and are ongoing throughout your time as a homeowner.
-And while some costs may only impact your wallet once, others you’ll pay repeatedly — whether annually, monthly, or from time to time as needed.
-Having an idea of what expenditures to expect can help prevent sticker shock — and gives you the ability to prepare for them whenever they do come your way.
+Many homeownership expenditures don’t come with price tags.
+Costs will vary and while some may only impact your wallet once, others could be periodic and might need to be factored into your regular budget.
+Some costs will be predictable, while others can pop up without much warning.
+Having an idea of what expenses to expect can help prevent sticker shock — and help you prepare for when they come your way.

 Note: When you make a down payment of less than 20%, your lender might require you to get private mortgage insurance (or PMI).

-- Lender fees, which may include the origination, application, and processing fees; discount points, and underwriting fees.
+- Lender fees, which may include the origination, application and processing fees, discount points and underwriting fees.

 - Additional fees might include private mortgage insurance (you may also be able to pay this monthly in your mortgage payment) and an escrow account.

 Costs of being a homeowner